alexpeattie/shadow-animation/README.md

 ## Easily animate box shadows

 With this jQuery plugin, you can extend the animate function to support the CSS box shadow-property.
 You can animate the color, the x- and y-offset, the blur-radius and spread-radius.
 Mark Carver contributed code to support rgba-colors (the alpha channel).
+Alex Peattie contributed code to support other units (em and pt), and some misc. fixes.

 ## Example